 For fans of premium tobacco, a kaleidoscope of cigar wrapper colors, shapes (aka vitolas), strengths, and cigar flavor profile options are just a quick puff away.

 So which of these three cigar packaging methods is best?
 Or does each offer its own perks and pitfalls?
+Well fellow intrepid cigar smoking sidekick, today is your day to find out why the cigar humidor dress code may or may not matter so much, and what to look for when selecting a cigar.

 Cellophane Wrapped Cigars

-Love it, hate it, or remain indifferent about it, there’s no denying the significance that cellophane plays in our daily lives.
+There’s no denying the significance that cellophane plays in our daily lives.
 After over a century of use, this transparent, ultra-thin barrier is one of the most widely utilized single-use products on the planet, including the encapsulation of cigars.

-Tubos
+Tubos & Coffins

 Stogie Security